 Finally, Bridge Year participants have the opportunity to engage in independent projects and mentorships on topics such as wayang kulit shadow puppetry, Javanese dance, pencak silat martial arts, gamelan music, batik cloth painting, traditional medicine, or street art.
 The activity may directly enrich the participant’s service assignment or serve to enhance an understanding and appreciation of Indonesia and Indonesian culture.

 In late spring, participants work as a group to plan, organize, and execute a two to three-week excursion, offering additional opportunities for rural homestays, community-engaged learning experiences, and trekking.
-This experience allows students to broaden their perspectives on service learning, development topics, and environmental issues, as well as further explore the cultural and spiritual dynamism of the island of Java.
+This experience allows students to broaden their perspectives on civic participation, development topics, and environmental issues, as well as further explore the cultural and spiritual dynamism of the island of Java.
 With the support of on-site staff, students work together to plan and manage the excursion, further developing group communication skills and honing leadership abilities.

 The final week of the Novogratz Bridge Year Program in Indonesia takes place in the ocean-side town of Parangtritis.
 Here, participants engage in a re-entry workshop to examine lessons learned from their Bridge Year experience and reflect on their return home, their goals for the future, and the ways in which they can best integrate their experience into daily life at Princeton.

 - Program Location: Yogyakarta, Indonesia